ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/finding-the-right-component.md

 - **The required script tag** - Located at the top of the documentation, this tag t needs to be added to the head of our site to make the component work.
 Most components require these additional scripts in order to work.

-- **The supported layouts** - We discussed the [layout](https://www.ampproject.org/docs/design/responsive/control_layout#supported-values-for-the-layout-attribute) attribute in a previous section.
+- **The supported layouts** - We discussed the [layout]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated.md', locale=doc.locale).url.path}}) attribute in a previous section.
 It controls the way the element is rendered on the screen.
 This section explains which layouts are valid for this component.

 These items are listed in the documentation for almost all AMP components.
 Let’s explore the documentation using one of its examples: